What is cellulitis?

 Some cases of cellulitis are an emergency.
 Always talk with your healthcare provider right away if you notice any of the following symptoms:

-- A very large area of red, inflamed skin
+- A very large area of red, inflamed skin that is spreading quickly

 - If the area affected is causing numbness, tingling, or other changes in a hand, arm, leg, or foot

 - If the area that is red and swollen is around your eye or behind the ear

 - If you have diabetes or have a weak immune system and get cellulitis

 Many of these symptoms can be caused by other skin conditions.
 Always talk with your healthcare provider for a diagnosis.

 Diagnosis is often based on a health history and physical exam.
 Blood and skin samples may be taken to confirm the diagnosis and the type of bacteria present.